wp-plugins/sherk-skills-landing-pages/README.md

 5. The Sherk Skill post type frontend
 6. SherkSkill Widget is also available to be added.
 7. Widget content at the sidebar using carousel effect.
-8. Added shortcode functionality to display a carousel of skills. ex. [sherkskills title="This are my Skills"]
+8. Added shortcode functionality to display a carousel of skills. ex. [sherkskills title="These are my Skills"]

 == Upgrade Notice ==